snowdrop/control-gavs-starter/README.md

   mvn exec:java -Dexec.args="my-starters.txt my-keywords.txt"
 ```

-If the maven goal succeeds, then you will see the ollofing message like the keywords processed
+If the maven goal succeeds, then you will see the following message within yoour terminal like the keywords processed

   ```
   [INFO] --- exec-maven-plugin:1.6.0:java (default-cli) @ check-starter ---